OpenTSDB/opentsdb.net/docs/source/user_guide/configuration.rst

    "tsd.http.show_stack_trace", "Boolean", "Optional", "Whether or not to return the stack trace with an API query response when an exception occurs.", "false", ""
    "tsd.http.staticroot", "String", "Required", "Location of a directory where static files, such as javascript files for the web interface, are located.
    E.g. /opt/opentsdb/staticroot", "", "--staticroot"
-   "tsd.network.async_io", "Boolean", "Optional", Whether or not to use NIO or tradditional blocking IO", "True", "--async-io"
+   "tsd.network.async_io", "Boolean", "Optional", "Whether or not to use NIO or tradditional blocking IO", "True", "--async-io"
+   "tsd.network.backlog", "Integer", "Optional", "The connection queue depth for completed or incomplete connection requests depending on OS.
+The default may be limited by  the 'somaxconn' kernel setting or set by Netty to 3072.", "See Description", "--backlog"
    "tsd.network.bind", "String", "Optional", "An IPv4 address to bind to for incoming requests.
 The default is to listen on all interfaces.
    E.g. 127.0.0.1", "0.0.0.0", "--bind"
    "tsd.network.keep_alive", "Boolean", "Optional", "Whether or not to allow keep-alive connections", "True", ""